neelsmith/ancsci/S20/ghpages/quizzes/index.md

 3. [Manuscript transmission](manuscripts/).
+5. Names, places and dates
 4. Using a table of obliquities, and a table of rising times
-5. Names places quiz 1
 7. The precession of the equinoxes